 (Net)working 9 ’til 5

-We tend to celebrate more than usual during the holiday season, be it company dinners or after work drinks.
-Now’s the time to take advantage of this super-social atmosphere!
+Now’s the time to take advantage of this super-social atmosphere, even if it’s just on Zoom!
 After all, what’s a better Christmas gift than a new job for the new year?